Serial Command Line

 Context

-The Serial Command Line terminal interface is for debugging during early development.
+The Serial Command Line terminal interface is ideal for configuration and debugging during early development.
 The serial command line is always accessible if the device is on.
 There is no need to rely on a network connection, like there is with SSH connections.
-For stable projects, SSH should be used to access the command line.
+For Omega devices in production environments or with stable network connections, SSH is a valid alternative to securely access the command line through the local network.

 You'll need to download and install the Serial-to-USB driver on your computer for your specific operating system.

-Download and install the Silicon Labs CP2102 driver for OS X.
+Download and install the Silicon Labs CP210x driver for Mac OS.

-Download and install the Silicon Labs CP2102 driver for Windows.
+Download and install the Silicon Labs CP210x driver for Windows.

-To make the device accessible to the user you'll need to run a few additional commands:
+To make the device accessible to the user you'll need to run a few additional commands with the Omega2 Eval Board plugged in

 sudo usermod -a-G dialout $USER